ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 ---

-* Set the `UseCompression` convention to true to in order to accept the __response__ in compressed format and the automatic decompression of the HTTP response content.
+* Set the `UseCompression` convention to true in order to accept the __response__ in compressed format and the automatic decompression of the HTTP response content.

 * A gzip compression is always applied when sending content in an HTTP request.